 When the mind is relieved from its restlessness there is more focus, peace and happiness.
 Worries and anxieties disappear, and the quality of your life improves.

 There are various ways to gain inner peace.
-Some of them bring temporary and immediate peace, and other techniques are aimed toward overall and permanent state of inner peace, harmony, balance, and freedom from restless thinking.
+Some of them bring immediate, but temporary inner peace, and other techniques are aimed toward a permanent state of inner peace, harmony, balance, and freedom from restless thinking.

-Don’t think and feel that it is an impossible task, because it is possible and within reach.
+Do not think that it is an impossible task, because it is possible and within reach.
 Many have learned to pacify their minds, and so can you.
-Even just a little ability is worth the time and effort.
+Even just a little ability is worth your time and effort.

 How to Gain Inner Peace and Stop Worries and Restless Thinking